Ai Agent

 The Hardest Part of Building AI Agents Is Execution, Not Planning

 LLMs are surprisingly good at planning multi-step tasks.
-The hard part is reliable execution - clicking the right targets, handling page loads, recovering from unexpected modals and UI state changes.
+The hard part is reliable execution - clicking the right targets, handling page loads, recovering

 What Legacy Means for AI Agents - CLAUDE.md Files and Memory Systems

 The real legacy of an AI agent isn't the code it writes.
 It's the CLAUDE.md files and memory systems that outlive individual sessions and carry knowledge forward.
+A practical guide to building persistent agent memory that actually compounds.

 What's the Difference Between Trusting an AI Agent and Verifying One?